Intel-bigdata/SSM/docs/small-file-solution.md

 =======================

 When access small files, SSM server should check whether SmartDFSClient has the authorization to write to the directory or read the file.
-For prevent SmartDFSClient from reading contents which it has no privilege, all container files will be owned by a special user created for SSM Agent.
-Only SSM Agent can read and write container files.
+To prevent SmartDFSClient from reading contents which it has no privilege, all container files will be owned by a special user created for SSM Agent.
+Only SSM Agent can read and write container file.

 Architecture
 ============